 Chromatin Isolation: You can use your method of choice for chromatin isolation.
-Epigentek offers the ChromaFlash Chromatin Extraction Kit (Cat. # P-2001) for your convenience.
+Epigentek offers the ChromaFlash[TM] Chromatin Extraction Kit (Cat. # P-2001) for your convenience (see "Ordering Information" section at the end of this manual).

 Chromatin Storage: Isolated chromatin can be stored at -20°C (short term), or -80°C (long term) until use.